MBach/LeMondeRssReader/README.md

 ## Requirements

-A smartphone at least on Android 4.4 (API 19)
+A smartphone at least on Android 4.0.3 (API 15) !
+That should not be a real problem...

 ## Download